radzserg/php-box-view/README.md

 ]);
 ```

-Here's what the result looks like:
+The response looks like this:

 ```php
 array(5) {